Evan-Coleman/Navius/docs/testing-prompt.md

      * Code coverage reporting with minimum thresholds
      * Consider adding cargo-tarpaulin for coverage calculation

 Please implement this testing plan step by step, starting with the priority modules and updating the testing roadmap as you progress.
 Remember to use existing code patterns and test examples as a reference.
+Also, limit editing of this prompt and the testing-roadmap.md file to only update progress (unless you have a really good reason to.
+In which case ask me about it).